kubernetes/enhancements/keps/sig-node/4033-group-driver-detection-over-cri/README.md

 ignored by kubelet and it will resort to its own configuration settings.
 Note: this does present a configuration skew risk, but that risk is the same as currently exists today.

+In GA, the fallback behavior will be removed, and the kubelet will rely on the container runtime to implement the feature.
+In practice, this means the cluster must use at least containerd v2.0 or cri-o v1.28 as a prerequisite for upgrading.

 ## Production Readiness Review Questionnaire